Code-Institute-Submissions/milestone-project-95/README.md

 is the sites primary focus.

 #### **About Dementia section**
 I wanted the site to be informative as well as providing a simple way to test your memory.
-I used drop down boxes to contain the infomration as it keeps the site looking neat and does not overwhelm with the volume of text.
+I used drop down boxes to contain the information as it keeps the site looking neat and does not overwhelm with the volume of text.
 There is a lot of information available within the drop-down boxes and by having it contained within the boxes I beleive it to be more user friendly and less intimidating than scrolling down and seeing 6 large blocks of text.

 #### **Memory Tests Page**